2TallTyler/powerpoint-extractor/README.md

 ## Development
 This is a quick and dirty script I wrote for a specific project.
 I welcome PRs to clean up code, add features, etc.

-A few things I might want to add in the future:
-* Add the slide number to the image filename
-* Split into separate scripts to only process images or text, instead of both